Thanksgiving is a Time to be Thankful

 Psalms 107:1 O give thanks unto the LORD, for he is good: for his mercy endureth for ever.

-Thanksgiving in the United States was observed on various dates throughout history.
-From the time of the Founding Fathers until the time of Lincoln, the date Thanksgiving was observed varied from state to state.
+Thanksgiving in the United States has been celebrated on various dates throughout history.
+From the time of the Founding Fathers to Lincoln’s era, the date of Thanksgiving varied between states.

-The final Thursday in November had become the customary date in most U.S. states by the beginning of the 19th century.
+The last Thursday in November became the traditional date in most U.S. states by the early 19th century.

-On October 31, 1939, President Franklin Roosevelt changed the holiday to the next to last Thursday in November, for business reasons.
-On December 26, 1941, he signed a joint resolution of Congress changing the national Thanksgiving Day from the last Thursday in November to the fourth Thursday.
+On October 31, 1939, President Franklin Roosevelt moved the Thanksgiving holiday to the next-to-last Thursday in November for business reasons.
+Then, on December 26, 1941, he signed a joint resolution from Congress that officially changed the national Thanksgiving Day from the last Thursday in November to the fourth Thursday of the month.

-Thanksgiving is a national holiday celebrated on various dates in Canada, the United States, some Caribbean Islands, and Liberia.
-It began as a day of giving thanks for the blessing of the harvest and the preceding year.
+Thanksgiving is a national holiday that is celebrated on different dates in Canada, the United States, several Caribbean islands, and Liberia.
+This holiday has its roots in a tradition of expressing gratitude for the blessings of the harvest and the preceding year.

 Thanksgiving is held in Australia on the last Wednesday of November.